-Jacob at length died, and in fulfilment of a promise which he had exacted, Joseph went up to Canaan to bury his father in “the field of Ephron the Hittite” (Gen. 47:29-31; 50:1-14).
+Jacob at length died, and in fulfilment of a promise which he had exacted, Joseph went up to Canaan to bury his father in “the field of Ephron the Hittite” (Genesis 47:29-31; 50:1-14).
 This was the last recorded act of Joseph, who again returned to Egypt.

 “The ‘Story of the Two Brothers,’ an Egyptian romance written for the son of the Pharaoh of the Oppression, contains an episode very similar to the Biblical account of Joseph's treatment by Potiphar's wife.
 Potiphar and Potipherah are the Egyptian Pa-tu-pa-Ra, ‘the gift of the sun-god.’
 The name given to Joseph, Zaphnath-paaneah, is probably the Egyptian Zaf-nti-pa-ankh, ‘nourisher of the living one,’ i.e., of the Pharaoh.
 There are many instances in the inscriptions of foreigners in Egypt receiving Egyptian names, and rising to the highest offices of state.”

-By his wife Asenath, Joseph had two sons, Manasseh and Ephraim (Gen. 41:50).
-Joseph having obtained a promise from his brethren that when the time should come that God would “bring them unto the land which he sware to Abraham, to Isaac, and to Jacob,” they would carry up his bones out of Egypt, at length died, at the age of 110 years; and “they embalmed him, and he was put in a coffin” (Gen. 50:26).
+By his wife Asenath, Joseph had two sons, Manasseh and Ephraim (Genesis 41:50).
+Joseph having obtained a promise from his brethren that when the time should come that God would “bring them unto the land which he sware to Abraham, to Isaac, and to Jacob,” they would carry up his bones out of Egypt, at length died, at the age of 110 years; and “they embalmed him, and he was put in a coffin” (Genesis 50:26).
 This promise was faithfully observed.
-Their descendants, long after, when the Exodus came, carried the body about with them during their forty years' wanderings, and at length buried it in Shechem, in the parcel of ground which Jacob bought from the sons of Hamor (Josh.
-24:32; compare Gen. 33:19).
+Their descendants, long after, when the Exodus came, carried the body about with them during their forty years' wanderings, and at length buried it in Shechem, in the parcel of ground which Jacob bought from the sons of Hamor (Joshua 24:32; compare Genesis 33:19).
 With the death of Joseph the patriarchal age of the history of Israel came to a close.

 The Pharaoh of Joseph's elevation was probably Apepi, or Apopis, the last of the Hyksos kings.
-Some, however, think that Joseph came to Egypt in the reign of Thothmes III. (see PHARAOH), long after the expulsion of the Hyksos.
+Some, however, think that Joseph came to Egypt in the reign of Thothmes III (see PHARAOH), long after the expulsion of the Hyksos.

-The name Joseph denotes the two tribes of Ephraim and Manasseh in Deut.
-33:13-17; the kingdom of Israel in Ezek.
-37:16, 19; Amos 5:6; and the whole covenant people of Israel in Ps.
-81:4.
+The name Joseph denotes the two tribes of Ephraim and Manasseh in Deuteronomy 33:13-17; the kingdom of Israel in Ezek.
+37:16; 37:19; Amos 5:6; and the whole covenant people of Israel in Psalm 81:4.